 No new COVID-19 cases reported in Shanghai

-There were no new locally transmitted or imported coronavirus cases reported in the city on Wednesday, said the Shanghai Health Commission on Thursday morning.
+No new coronavirus cases were reported in the city on Tuesday, said the Shanghai Health Commission on Wednesday morning.

 No suspected local cases were reported, and no asymptomatic infection cases are undergoing medical observation now, the local health commission said.